Dŵr Cymru Welsh Water Customer Challenge Group

 Full details can be found at www.pdpartnership.co.uk

-As Director of Cynnal Cymru I have been involved with Dwr Cymru’s Customer Challenge Group as the organisation that provides secretarial support, as well as an individual CCG Member since 2016.
+Mari has been involved with the Customer Challenge Group in her role as the former Director of Cynnal Cymru (the organisation that provides secretarial support), as well as an individual CCG Member since 2016.

-I am also a Governor at Stebonheath School; the school was part of the RainScape project in Llanelli; and I supported Dwr Cymru through their Living Wage accreditation in 2019.
-I was also involved in the Water Resilient Communities project in the Rhondda Fach and am Chair of Dwr Cymru’s Independent Environmental Advisory Panel.
+Mari is a Governor at Stebonheath School; the school was part of the RainScape project in Llanelli; and she supported Dwr Cymru through their Living Wage accreditation in 2019.
+She was also involved in the Water Resilient Communities project in the Rhondda Fach and am Chair of Dwr Cymru’s Independent Environmental Advisory Panel.

 Roger Basset-Jones – BiTC